philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 ### The `TRUNCATE` Filter Strategy {id="truncate"}

 This strategy allows for truncating tokens to only a select number of digits.
-Specify `truncateDigits` to set the desired number of digits to leave.
-For example, if `truncateDigits` is 4, the string `4111111111111111` will be truncated to `4111************`. `truncateDirection` can be set to `LEADING` (the default) which leaves N leading digits or `TRAILING` which leaves N trailing digits.
+Specify `truncateLeaveCharacters` to set the desired number of digits to leave.
+For example, if `truncateLeaveCharacters` is 4, the string `4111111111111111` will be truncated to `4111************`. `truncateDirection` can be set to `LEADING` (the default) which leaves N leading digits or `TRAILING` which leaves N trailing digits.
 `truncateCharacter` can be overwritten (defaults to `*`) to change the character that is used for the replacement.

 The `TRUNCATE` filter has special behavior for the zip code filter.
 For zip codes the Zip will always be truncated to 5 digits long.
-For example, `truncateDigits=2` and a token of `90210-0110` will result in `90***`.
+For example, `truncateLeaveCharacters=2` and a token of `90210-0110` will result in `90***`.

 ```
 {